-Cracked pipes that might lead to leaks, blockages and contamination can be caused by many different sources including tree roots, pressure build-up and digging by council, private contractors, or individuals.
-Because most pipes are difficult to reach – located underground, in walls or in the basement – fixing them can be a major challenge requiring a professional plumber.
-No one wants to continually suffer from the leaks, clogs and contaminated ground caused by cracked pipes, thus it is wise to find a complete solution that fixes the problem the first time and lasts for a very long time.
+Cracked pipes that might lead to leaks, blockages and contamination can be caused by many different sources including tree roots, pressure build-up and digging by Council, private contractors, or individuals.
+Because most pipes are difficult to reach – located underground, in walls, under flooring or in the basement – fixing them can be a major challenge requiring a Professional Plumber.
+No one wants to continually suffer from the leaks, blockages and contaminated ground caused by cracked pipes, thus it is wise to find a complete solution that fixes the problem the first time and lasts for a very long time.

-Many people take their sewage and waste water pipes for granted, until something serious happens with the system.
-When unsanitary waste water or sewage begins to back up, then our cracked pipe problem then becomes a question of hygiene.
+Many people take their sewage and wastewater pipes for granted until something serious happens with the system.
+When unsanitary stormwater or sewage begins to back up, then our cracked pipe problem then becomes a question of hygiene.

 Common causes of cracked pipes

-Root damage can lead to major, minor and microscopic cracks in waste water and sewage pipes, but the damage caused by tree roots can be difficult to see until contaminated water (or sewage) starts to become apparent due to smell, or toilets, basins, baths and showers start to back up .
+Root damage can lead to major, minor and microscopic cracks in stormwater and sewage pipes, but the damage caused by tree roots can be difficult to see until contaminated water (or sewage) starts to become apparent due to smell, or toilets, basins, baths and showers start to back up.

 Pressure build-up can be caused by an accumulation of waste food, hair or debris, and that may create pressure at joins or even on the internal sides of the pipes.
-Waste water and sewage naturally follows the “path of least resistance,” therefore, it attempts to flow through minor cracks when there is no other outlet.
+Wastewater and sewage naturally follow the “path of least resistance,” therefore, it attempts to flow through minor cracks when there is no other outlet.

 During landscaping, renovation or remodelling projects, it is easy to puncture or crack pipes by accident.
 Direct digging can crack pipes easily because they are hidden in mounds of sand, dirt or clay.
 When the plastic, copper or galvanised pipes are cracked, the damage might not be immediately apparent.
 Always remember, “dial before you dig”.